OISF/suricata/doc/userguide/capture-hardware/Napatech.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 *Note that you will be prompted to install the Napatech libpcap library.
-Answer "yes" if you would like to use the Napatech card to capture packets in WIreshark, tcpdump, or another pcap based applicaiton.
+Answer "yes" if you would like to use the Napatech card to capture packets in WIreshark, tcpdump, or another pcap based application.
 Libpcap is not needed for Suricata as native Napatech API support is included*

 Red Hat Based Distros::